Liqing-Li/Personal-Website/content/home/teaching.md

 weight = 60

 +++
 Instructor for Microcomputer Applications at UIUC.
-Fall 2018
+Fall 2018; Spring 2019

 Teaching Assistant for Environmental Economics (undergraduate) at UIUC.
 Fall 2015; Fall 2016